minetest/minetest/doc/lua_api.md

 Mod metadata: per mod metadata, saved automatically.
 Can be obtained via `minetest.get_mod_storage()` during load time.

+> **Warning**:
-WARNING: This storage backend is incapable of saving raw binary data due to restrictions of JSON.
+This storage backend is incapable of saving raw binary data due to restrictions of JSON.

 ### Methods

 * All methods in MetaDataRef

 # Definition Tables